JasonShin/fp-core.rs/README.md

 $ cargo add fp-core
 ```

-# Functional Programming Jargon in Rust
+# functional programming jargon in rust

 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary,